Comparing molecules and solids across structural and alchemical space: Theory

 \subsection{From local descriptors to structure matching}

 The vectors that enter the definition of the environments are defined in such a way that their dot product is the overlap of (smoothed) atomic distributions.
-Given two structures with the same number $N$ of atoms, we can compute an \emph{environment covariance matrix} that contains all the possible pairing of environments
+Given two structures with the same number $N$ of atoms, we can compute an \emph{environment covariance matrix} that contains all the possible pairings of environments

 This matrix contains the complete information on the pair-wise similarity of all the environments between the two systems.
 Based on it, one can introduce a global kernel to compare two structures or molecules.
 We will discuss and compare four different approaches.
-All of them are meant to be normalized, i.e. the given expressions for $K(A,B)$ are to be divided by $\sqrt{K(A,A) K(B,B)}$ whenever such normalization is not automatically one.
+All of them are meant to be normalized, i.e. the given expressions for $K(A,B)$ are to be divided by $\sqrt{K(A,A) K(B,B)}$ whenever the kernel is not normalized to one by construction.

-\paragraph{Average structural kernel} A first possibility to compare two structures involves computing an \emph{average kernel}
+\paragraph*{Average structural kernel} A first possibility to compare two structures involves computing an \emph{average kernel}

 One sees that $\bar{K}$ can be computed inexpensively by just storing the average SOAP fingerprint between all environments of the two structures.
 This kernel is also positive-definite, being based on a scalar product~\cite{berg84book}, and therefore induces a metric $\bar{D}(A,B)=\sqrt{2-2\bar{K}(A,B)}$.
 On the other hand, it is not a very sensitive metric: two very different structures can appear to be the same if they are composed of environments that give the same fingerprint upon averaging.